 We focus on helping children understand that historical events can be interpreted in different ways and that they should always ask searching questions, such as ‘How do we know?’, about information they are given.
 Learning objectives show progression in how pupils’ thinking and responses develop from simple assertions using description to explanation and analysis.

 In Key Stage 2, there are different focus areas which link with a previous/future history unit.
 When looking at a History time period, we ensure we teach what this era is like but we will then look deeper in a specific area.
-Below is the areas of focus and where they link with a previous/future History unit:
+Below are the areas of focus and where they link with a previous/future History unit:

-Year 4: Ancient Egypt
+Year 4: Ancient Egypt - Mummification and the afterlife.

-Year 6: The Mayans
+Year 6: The Mayans – Reliance on corn.

-Year 3: Romans
+Year 3: Romans – Caesar’s Invasion

 Year 6: World War II – Comparison of Churchill and Hitler.

 We hope by focusing on prior learning each unit, this will embed the children’s long-term memory.
-The focus areas within the Key Stage 2 curriculum helps the children to compare similarities and differences between different time periods.
+The focus areas within the Key Stage 2 curriculum help the children to compare similarities and differences between different time periods.